In This Article

 - Dry roast veggies and, if desired, dress with oil once they come out of the oven.

 Trans fats still loom large and we must take our health into our own hands.
-Cooked-oil-derived trans fats are a recipe for disaster, but easily avoided once you are aware of where they hide.
+Cooked-oil-derived trans fats are a recipe for disaster but are easily avoided once you are aware of where they hide.

 Sadly, many of us have been eating these toxic fats for almost 60 years now and the result is a severely congested liver and gallbladder.
 In my new book, Eat Wheat, I take you through a step-by-step digestive troubleshooting process where you learn how to re-boot your digestion, decongest your liver, gallbladder and lymph, and begin to digest and detoxify the way we were designed to. >>> Learn more here